The Bunurong people are members of the Koolin nation, inhabitants of this land for about 40,000 years.

 During the summer months the Bunurong People would come to Phillip Island by bark canoe, aware of the rich variety of foods available.

-Swan Lake, with its supply of fresh water, was a popular camping spot.
+Swan Lake, with its supply of fresh water and abundant bird life, was a popular camping spot.

 In summer, mutton birds (Short tailed shearwaters) had returned from their annual migration to Siberia, and numbered thousands in the rookeries along the south coast of the island – just as they do today.